bbauska/w3.CSS3-Succinctly/README.md

 <h6 align="center"><i>Figure 2: Box model</i></h6>

-There are four parts to the box.
-The inner content is the default content shown in the element.
+<p>There are four parts to the box.
+The <span style="background-color: #FFFF00">inner content</span>
+is the default content shown in the element.
 The height and width refer to that content.
-The next layer is the padding, which is some number of pixels wrapped around the content.
-The border is the third layer, wrapped around the padding, and the final layer is the margin.
+The next layer is the <span style="background-color: #FFFF00">padding</span>, which is some number of pixels wrapped around the content.
+The
+<span style="background-color: #FFFF00">border</span> is the third layer, wrapped
+around the padding, and the final layer is the <span style="background-color: #FFFF00">margin</span>.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 08. note logo (orange) (17) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="left">